 Click here to apply to the Biology major.
-Winter applications are due Friday, January 18, by 11:59pm
+Spring applications are due Friday, April 12, by 11:59pm

 Admission to the BA and BS Degrees offered by the Department of Biology will be by competitive application process.
 This process is designed not to limit access to the major but to assist students in careful planning and preparation for success in the Biology Major.
 Students are encouraged to visit Biology Advising early in their academic career or prior to transfer to begin planning for the major.